weetmuts/beak/README.md

 the work might not (yet) be stored in remote git repository nor in a distributed file system.

-I also like to have multiple backups in multiple locations, in the latop, on a removable storage, on multiple remote cloud storages etc. The backups can be pruned with different rules for different storage locations.
+I also like to have multiple backups in multiple locations, in the laptop, on a removable storage, on multiple remote cloud storages etc. The backups can be pruned with different rules for different storage locations.